bitcoin/bitcoin/test/README.md

 The ZMQ functional test requires a python ZMQ library.
 To install it:

-- on Unix, run `sudo apt-get install python3-zmq`
+- on Unix, run `sudo apt install python3-zmq`
 - on mac OS, run `pip3 install pyzmq`

 #### Running the tests